Azure/azure-iot-sdks/doc/iotcertification/iot_certification_linux_c/iot_certification_linux_c.md

 -   Monitoring events from your device
 -   Sending messages to your device

-To run Device Explorer tool, use following configuration string as described in [Step1](#Step-1:-Configure):
+To run DeviceExplorer tool, use following configuration string as described in [Step1](#Step-1:-Configure):

 -   IoT Hub Connection String

 **Steps:**
-1. Click [here](<https://github.com/Azure/azure-iot-sdks/blob/develop/tools/DeviceExplorer/doc/how_to_use_device_explorer.md>) to download and install Device Explorer.
+1. Click [here](<https://github.com/Azure/azure-iot-sdks/blob/develop/tools/DeviceExplorer/doc/how_to_use_device_explorer.md>) to download and install DeviceExplorer.

 2. Add connection information under the Configuration tab and click the **Update** button.